 The Company enters into derivative transactions to facilitate client transactions, to take proprietary positions and as a means of risk management.
 Risk exposures are managed through diversification, by controlling position sizes and by entering into offsetting positions.
 For example, the Company may manage the risk related to a portfolio of common stock by entering into an offsetting position in a related equity-index futures contract.

-Derivative contracts are reported on a net-by-counterparty basis in the Company's consolidated statement of financial condition when management believes a legal right of setoff exists under an enforceable netting agreement.
-The fair value of derivative financial instruments, presented in accordance with the Company's netting policy.
-As of November 2008 the Company does not hold any option contracts.
+The fair value of the Company's derivative contracts is reflected net of cash paid or received pursuant to credit support agreements and is reported on a net-by-counterparty basis in the Company's consolidated statement of financial condition when management believes a legal right of setoff exists under an enforceable netting agreement.